Bear Brook State Park: Description

-In 1985 and 2000, the remains of four females were found in the park.
+In 1985 and 2000, the remains of a total of four female bodies, one adult and three children, were found in the park.
 In January 2017, a suspect in the case was identified as Terry Peder Rasmussen (also known by several aliases) who had died in prison in 2010.
-In June 2019, three of the females were identified.
+In June 2019, three of the bodies were identified.
+In September 2025, the identity of the fourth victim was confirmed.